Water ~ essential to life

 It regulates body temperature (sweating and respiration) and flushes the body waste and toxins - mainly via urine.

 It transports metabolized key nutrients from food throughout the body.
-It improves skin complexion, boosts immunity and reduces / prevents cramps and sprains.
+It improves skin complexion, and reduces / prevents cramps and sprains.

 Water can increase physical performance.
 Given that your muscles are almost 80% water - maintaining good hydration helps reduce oxidative stress during an intense workout, or when exposed to high heat.
 Dehydration can reduce performance, reduce motivation, increase fatigue and make exercise feel more difficult.
 Losing as little as 2% of your body water content can cause a noticeable affect - and athletes can easily lose up to 6-10%. (through sweating and increased respiration).